 Semerenko apples are rumored to have been discovered by gardener Lev Platonovich Simirenko in the late 19th century on the Platonov family farm in the Cherkasy region of Ukraine.
 While the exact parentage of the variety is unknown, some experts believe zelenka wooda may be one of the parent varieties due to the apple’s similarity in appearance.
 Semerenko apples were also listed in the State Register of the Russian Federation in 1947.
 Today Semerenko apples are widely cultivated across Central and Southern Russia and can also be found in local markets in Ukraine, Georgia, Kazakhstan, and Uzbekistan.
 The Semerenko apples featured in the photograph above were found at a food fair in Almaty, Kazakhstan.

-Someone shared Semerenko Apples using the Specialty Produce app for iPhone and Android.
+People have shared Semerenko Apples using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.